 Classic Boston Whaler boats were constructed with the finest grades of mahogany and teak woods.
 The wood components required more maintenance than the rest of the hull, and it is common to see older boats where the wood has suffered.
 Provided the original wood parts are still in place and have not rotted, amazing restoration can be accomplished.
 Replacement of original wood is expensive.
 The dimensional wood used is often not available from lumber yards and must be custom milled in many cases.
 A frequently lost item is the front hatch cover, often replaced with something homemade.
 Wood trim in excellent condition is a boost to the boat's value.
 Do not underestimate the cost, time, and work involved is restoration of wood in bad condition.

 The overall condition of the boat is important, too.
 Does it have bottom paint?
-Was it used in fresh or salt water?
+Was it used in freshwater or saltwater?
 Are there canvas accessories and what is their condition?
 Is the canvas the OEM Wm.
-J Mills Canvas, always marked with a sewn-in silk label, or is it a cheaper aftermarket canvas?
+J Mills canvas, always marked with a sewn-in silk label, or is it a cheaper aftermarket canvas?
 Is the electrical wiring intact and well done?
 Have the previous owners added accessories in a shipshape manner?
 Are the original elements of the boat--the interior pieces--intact and available?
 There are many variables here to consider.

-Prior to their purchase by Brunswick, Boston Whaler were not as closely associated with Mercury outboards as they are now, and they sold only boats in their corporate structure, except for a brief period in the 1960's, when they offered a pioneering 4-stroke outboard, originally made by Homelite.
-In general, the Whaler was a premium boat and was sold with a premium motor, typically an OMC brand, i.e., an Evinrude or a Johnson.
+Prior to their purchase by Brunswick, Boston Whaler were not as closely associated with Mercury outboards as they are now, and they sold only boats in their corporate structure, except for a brief period in the 1960's, when they offered a pioneering four-stroke-power-cycle outboard, originally made by HomeLite.
+In general, the Whaler was a premium boat and was sold with a premium engine, typically an OMC brand, i.e., an Evinrude or a Johnson.
 Whalers with dealer-delivered Mercury outboards were not as common.
-When Yamaha entered the U.S. market in the late 1980's, it pushed its brand as a premium outboard--it certainly was on price--and it began to show up on Boston Whaler boats, too.
+When Yamaha entered the U.S. market in the late 1980's, it pushed its brand as a premium outboard and they began to show up on Boston Whaler boats, too.
 Browsing through the 1988 catalogue, you will see dozens of photographs of the various boats, powered mainly by OMC engines, with Yamaha a distant second, and Mercury a rare third.
 (Perhaps this tendency toward OMC/Yamaha engines made Boston Whaler a more attractive target for Brunswick to acquire.
 By doing so, they could remove many of their competitor's outboards from the transoms of new Boston Whalers.)

-Assessing the value and condition of a used outboard is a complete topic by itself, so for this article's purpose only the suitability of the motor to the boat will be discussed.
+Assessing the value and condition of a used outboard is a complete topic by itself, so for this article's purpose only the suitability of the engine to the boat will be discussed.
 For each hull, the factory published a chart of minimum and maximum horsepower.
-Motors outside of this range should be considered suspiciously, especially over-powered boats.
+Engines outside of this range should be considered suspiciously, especially over-powered boats.
 Too much engine may have produced excessive stress on the boat.
 Too little engine and you may not be happy with the performance.
-Replacing an engine can be very expensive!
-A boat with an appropriate motor is a better value than one with either too small or too large an engine.
+Replacing an engine can be very expensive.
+A boat with an appropriate engine is a better value than one with an engine either too small or too large.

 RECOMMENDED HORSEPOWER from 1988 CATALOGUE Boat Max.
 HP Min.
 HP Transom Ht. ----------------------------------------------- 9' Tender 5 - 15" 11' Standard 10 - 15" 11' Sport/SS 20 - 15" 13' Standard 20 9 20" 13' Sport/SS/ 40 9 20' SS-Limited 15' Sport/SS/ 70 20 20" Striper/CC/ Limited 17' SS/Striper/ 100 35 20" Limited/ Newport/Montauk 18' Outrage OB 150 75 25"/20" (single/dual) 20' Outrage OB 200 90 25"/20" 20' Revenge W-T 200 90 25"/20" 22' Outrage OB 240 90 25" 22' Revenge OB 240 90 25"/20" 25' Outrage OB 300 115 25"/20" 25' Revenge OB 300 115 25"/20" 27' Center Console 600 300 25"/20" 27' Whaler 600 300 25"/20" -------------------------------------------------

-For a quick assessment of engine care and condition just look at the lower unit, the prop, and the skeg.
-They usually are good indicators of the care given to the motor.
+For a quick assessment of engine care and condition just look at the lower unit, the propeller, and the skeg.
+They usually are good indicators of the care given to the engine.
 It is wise to check any used engine thoroughly.
-At a minimum, the outboard should demonstrated by being run on "ear-muffs."
-Of course, an on-the-water test of the motor and the boat is most desireable.
+At a minimum, the outboard should demonstrated by being run on ear-muffs hose adaptors.
+An on-the-water test of the engine and the boat is most desirable.

 Often a trailer is included in the package.
 Inspect the trailer carefully, first to see if it is the proper type.
 A separate article details this concern.
 One quick check on a trailer's condition is to crawl under and behind the wheels to look for evidence of grease having been flung from the wheel bearings onto the wheels, fender, and axle.
 Bearings that throw grease will need new seals; not expensive, it is a messy a job.
 Poor bearing maintenance is a sign of general trailer neglect.